 - Upon a beneficiary’s request.

 If the disclosure notice is provided to all plan participants annually, CMS will consider the first two bullet points satisfied.
-Many employers provide the notice either during or immediately following the annual group plan enrollment period.
+Many employers provide the notice in connection with the annual group plan enrollment period.

 In order to satisfy the third bullet point, employers should also provide the participant notice to new hires and newly eligible individuals under the group health plan.